ONSdigital/business-index-dataload/docs/bi-dataload-testing.md

 * [Scala Test](http://www.scalatest.org/): this is the standard Scala testing library.
 * [Spark Testing Base](https://github.com/holdenk/spark-testing-base): this is a 3rd party Spark package that provides useful support for testing Spark with Scala Test.
-* [SBT SPark Package](https://github.com/databricks/sbt-spark-package): this is an SBT plugin that makes it easier to include and use Spark Packages with SBT.
+* [SBT Spark Package Plugin](https://github.com/databricks/sbt-spark-package): this is an SBT plugin that makes it easier to include and use Spark Packages with SBT.

 ## Testing approach ##